sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 ### Project Caching
 In order to enable *only* regenerating projects that have changed since the previous installation, we will be creating a cache inside the sandbox directory to store the information required to:
 1. Determine if a particular target is dirty.
-2. Recreate itself as a target dependency for parent targets that will be regenerated.
+2. Recreate itself as a target dependency for parent targets that are regenerated.

 The cache will exist under the `.project_cache` dir and store two files for the cases listed above: `installation_cache` and `metadata_cache`